Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 Style can be the difference between someone reading your work and skimming over it.
 As *Modern Techincal Writing* suggests, style your resume appropriately, but do not obsess.

 Remember the static websites that are so handy?
-You are going to go ahead and use it now.
+You are going to pick a theme now using a static site generator.
 Though there are many to choose from, the one you are going to use today is Jekyll.
 Don't worry: you do not have to know what Jekyll is or how to use it, but just know that you will use it as your static site generator.
+Your screen should look like this:

 ![Themes](https://user-images.githubusercontent.com/73805987/97833904-1ce24980-1c9c-11eb-8d5b-e465e3030b74.png)

 Once you do this you will be taken to edit a new file in your repository.
 This file is called *index.md* and it will be where you put your resume.
+This is what your page should look like:

 ![index](https://user-images.githubusercontent.com/73805987/97835006-c9252f80-1c9e-11eb-9903-27b1e90366c9.png)